alexram1313/course-scheduler-node/README.md

 Motivation
 ----------

-I'm a double-major at UCI.
+"I'm a double-major at UCI.
 Every quarter, I spend hours trying to move classes around, and I'm never satisfied that I've found the best arrangement.
-So, I figure I can get a computer to do this better than I ever could.
+So, I figure I can get a computer to do this better than I ever could." ~David